-You will be eligible for the monthly top-up if you hold a part-time job continuously for the six months before your Erasmus placement that pays you above €450 and below€850 net per month on average and are giving up or taking a break from this job while you are abroad.
-This is also the case if you have several jobs (not self-employment) that, taken together, pay you above €450 and below €850 per month on average.
+You will be eligible for the monthly top-up if you hold a part-time job continuously for the six months before your Erasmus mobilitythat pays you between €451 and €849 net per month on average and are giving up or taking a break from this job while you are abroad.
+This is also the case if you have several jobs (not self-employment) that, taken together, pay you more than €450 and less than €849 per month on average.